Multiple projectile munitions are inherently indiscriminate.

 “Multiple projectile rounds were involved in a staggering 96% (n=1,511) of all ocular injuries from Kinetic Impact Projectiles.”
 (Physicians for Human Rights, Lethal in Disguise II, 2023, p.
 45)

-An initial review of some military equipment inventories shows that many law enforcement agencies in California own multiple projectile munitions, including the state prison system (CDCR), sheriffs in Alameda, Contra Costa, El Dorado, Fresno, Kern, Merced, Orange, Sacramento, San Diego, And Santa Cruz counties, and police departments in Bakersfield, Culver City, Los Angeles, Newport Beach, Pomona, San Jose, Simi Valley.
-LAPD alone has more than 25,000 such munitions.
+An initial 2023 review of some military equipment inventories shows that many law enforcement agencies in California possess and deploy scattershot munitions, including the state prison system (CDCR), sheriffs in Alameda, Contra Costa, El Dorado, Fresno, Kern, Merced, Orange, Sacramento, San Bernardino, San Diego, Santa Clara, and Santa Cruz counties, and police departments in Bakersfield, Culver City, Long Beach, Los Angeles, Newport Beach, Oakland, Pomona, Riverside, San Diego, San Jose, and Stockton.
+LAPD alone has more than 25,000 scattershot munitions.

 The following is a list of known scattershot munitions.
-If the make and model of a munition are in this list, it is a scattershot multi-munition.
+If the make and model of a munition are in this list, it is a scattershot multi-projectile munition.

 Open spreadsheet